CoFlows/CoFlows-CE/README.md

 ![login](docs/images/create_user.png)

-4) Once logged in, you will see all the workspace hosted by this container.
-In this example, there is only one workspace called "Workspace".
+4) Once logged in, you will see all the workflow hosted by this container.
+In this example, there is only one workflow called "Workflow".

 ![dashboard](docs/images/dashboard.png)